 TEAM: The University has designated the Sexual Assault Resource Coordinator team to provide immediate assistance and support to any student who has experienced sexual assault, sexual harassment, or other sexual misconduct.
-The Sexual Assault Resource Coordinator on call at the time of the contact may meet with the person, provide information about safety, emotional and physical well-being, on campus and community resources, possible interim measures, and review the person's options to address the complaint under this Policy.
+The Sexual Assault Resource Coordinator on call at the time of the contact may meet with the person, provide information about safety, emotional and physical well-being, on campus and community resources, possible supportive measures, and review the person's options to address the complaint under this Policy.
 The Sexual Assault Resource Coordinator team also provides ongoing support and assistance through any University and/or criminal justice review, investigation, or resolution process.
 The University's Sexual Assault Resource Coordinator on-call can be reached at 484-343-6028 and is available 24 hours/day.
+Members of the SARC Team do not act as legal counsel and generally are unable to serve as Advisors in University disciplinary proceedings.